Introducing Neuron AI – Create full featured AI Agents in PHP

 After six months of non-stop working I started believing that the artifact I created for myself was so good that it could help so many developers out there jump into the AI agents train.

-So I decided to release this internal tool as an open source project: Neuron, open source Framework to integrate fully-featured AI Agents into your PHP application.
+So, I decided to release this internal tool as an open source project: Neuron AI, the first PHP Framework to create fully-featured agentic applications in PHP.

 https://docs.neuron-ai.dev